kairos-io/kairos/docs/content/en/blog/Kairos-at-the-KCD-Amsterdam-and-Paris-2023.md

 While I didn't get to attend any of the talks, I saw some really interesting topics, some of them from fantastic organizations like CERN!
 However, what I did do a bit, was to speak to some of the folks in the other booths, just to see what they were up to :mag: and most importantly to see if there were chances our different projects could leverage each other out :raised_hands:.

 Last but not least, let me thank everyone :bow: who attended our booth for your valuable time and feedback.
 I think every one of my colleagues will agree that we're committed to building a great product, that solves real world problems and we plan to use that feedback accordingly.
-We have a passion for open-source and we understand that means much more than just great engineering and best practices, it also means being there for you, the community.
+We have a passion for open-source and we understand that this means much more than just great engineering and best practices.
+It also means being there for you, the community.

 [amsterdam]: https://community.cncf.io/events/details/cncf-kcd-netherlands-presents-kubernetes-community-days-amsterdam-2023/
 [paris]: https://community.cncf.io/events/details/cncf-kcd-france-presents-kubernetes-community-days-france-2023/